thomasbelliott/516-1/README.md

 - Displays a frequency dictionary of the types found in the text, sorted by descending frequency.
 - Calculates and displays the type/token ratio.

-A boilerplate file will be provided to assist you with the development of the user interface for this program.
+Please use this [boilerplate file](https://github.com/chukharev/516/blob/master/project_e_boilerplate.html) to assist you with the development of the user interface for this program.

 #### Grading (5 points total)